dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/14 Lecture 14.md

 \[
 Z(t) = \prod_{p\in \Sigma(K/\FF_q)} (1 - t^{\deg(p)})^{-1}
 .\]
-where the sum is over places of the function field.
+where the sum is over places of the function field.[^proving_euler_prod_rmk]

+[^proving_euler_prod_rmk]:
-> Proving this Euler product formula might show up in a separate lecture, but it is not any more difficult than proving it for the Riemann zeta function.
+Proving this Euler product formula might show up in a separate lecture, but it is not any more difficult than proving it for the Riemann zeta function.

-:::{.exercise title="?"}
+:::{.exercise}
 Why is this product expansion true?
 Write as a geometric series with ratio $t^{\deg(p)}$.
 Here just expand each summand to get